-At the beginning of Fiscal 2023, our HCMC Committee consisted of Mr. McGinty as Chair and Dr. Strzelecki and Messrs.
-Clarke, Fix and George.
+In Fiscal 2025, our HCMC Committee consisted of Ms. Strzelecki as chair and Messrs.
+Fix, George, Richey and McGinty.
+Mr. McGinty did not stand for re-election at the 2024 Annual Meeting in compliance with the Company's Director Retirement Policy.
 None of Dr. Strzelecki or Messrs.
-Clarke, Fix, George or McGinty is or has been an employee or officer of the Company.
+Fix, George, McGinty or Richey is or has been an employee or officer of the Company.
 None of our executive officers has served on the board of directors or compensation committee (or other committee serving an equivalent function) of any other entity that has one or more of its executive officers serving as a member of our Board.